caktus/guidebook/docs/branching.md

 branching strategy.

-We use a combination of long-term and short-term branches, and recognize origin as the \"central\" repository.
+We use a combination of long-term and short-term branches, and recognize origin as the "central" repository.
 This approach is neatly summarized in the blog post [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen.

-The following branching strategy is based on Vincent Driessen\'s outline.
+The following branching strategy is based on Vincent Driessen's outline.
 Under this strategy, all developers pull and push from a shared remote server named `origin`.
 For most projects this shared remote server is hosted on Github and that is the assumption throughout this